Meet the People of St. John’s

 Acolytes and Crucifers

-Boys and girls who are 9 years old are eligible to be Acolytes and Crucifers.
-They are given assignments by a moderator who is a parishioner, and trained by Father Taylor.
-Acolytes and Crucifers are treated to pizza parties and outings, while providing a vital service to the church by performing a sacred and solemn duty.
+Young people who are 9 to 100 years old are eligible to be Acolytes and Crucifers.
+They are given assignments by Father Bill, and trained by Father Taylor and our Acolyte Master.
+Acolytes and Crucifers are treated to pizza at training times and outings at various times of the year, while providing a vital service to the church by performing a sacred and solemn duty.
+We have a great set of acolytes and crucifers!

 St. Martha’s Guild